This story has been updated. It was originally published on December 1, 2020.

 To start looking, head to Facebook’s Groups page.
-If you’re lucky, you might find some good stuff in Facebook’s suggestions, but you’ll most likely have to throw some searches out to see what comes up.
+If you’re lucky, you might find some good stuff in Facebook’s suggestions (click Discover on the left if you don’t see any), but you’ll most likely have to throw some searches out to see what comes up.
 Pop in some topics and limit the location to your city, or put your neighborhood’s name in the search terms.
 If your favorite podcast, blog, or YouTube channel mentions a Facebook group every week on the show, look it up and join.

 Mix a good selection of groups in with the few people you actually care about, and you’ll have a pretty decent feed that’s completely different from what you started with—and more focused on positive communities than bickering “friends” you don’t even know that well.

 Twitter: Turn it into a news feed